FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 2|Paul Bunyan|pb@example.com
 ```

-With that out of the way, let's get back to reading that pages size.
+With that out of the way, let's start building our parser.
+The first thing we need to do
+is read the file we created and then see what is in 16th and 17th bytes.

 ```rust
 fn main() {